REVIEWS

 -By Leila M. Recchi, for Música Clásica BA

-"Argentine soprano Laura Pisani lent her elegance, sophistication and the perfection of her singing to the Verdian heroine.
-With solid technique, enviable legato, impeccable phrasing, every precise note and a beautiful presence, Pisani delivered an introspective, profound Violetta and gave the character dignity from start to finish.
-When Pisani is on stage, it's almost impossible to take your eyes or ears off her.
-I can bet that her career will take off and she will soon be one of the big names on the world's operatic scene."
+“Laura Pisani lent her elegance, sophistication, and impeccable singing to the Verdi heroine.
+With solid technique, enviable legato, flawless phrasing, and precise notes, combined with a commanding stage presence, she delivered an introspective and deeply expressive Violetta, imbuing the character with dignity from start to finish.
+When Pisani is on stage, it is almost impossible to take one’s eyes—or ears—off her."

 -By Fabiana Crepaldi, for Notas Musicais